earlham-sherlock/earlham-sherlock.github.io/doc/example_queries.md

 ```$sql
 SELECT molecule_id,
        molecule_id_type,
-       tissue_bto_id,
+       tissue_uberon_id,
-       tissue_bto_name,
+       tissue_uberon_name,
        score
-FROM master.hpa_18
+FROM master.bgee_14_0
-WHERE tax_id = 9606 AND tissue_bto_id = 142
+WHERE tax_id = 9606 AND tissue_uberon_id = 955
 LIMIT 10;
 ```

 ### Filtering human Intact interactions based on tissue

-This query use the Human Protein Atlas, to filter molecular interactions based on the tissue ID.
+Here we use the Bgee gene expression database, to filter molecular interactions based on the tissue ID.
-In the example we use the BTO ID 142, which is the brain.
-Please note, the query will retrun only the protein interactions where both proteins are exactly specified with BTO ID 142, and will not return any interactions where any protein is assigned to any other tissue, not even the more specific brain tissues.
+In the example we use the UBERON ID 955, which is the brain.
+Please note, the query will retrun only the protein interactions where both proteins are exactly specified with UBERON ID 955, and will not return any interactions where any protein is assigned to any other tissue, not even the more specific brain tissues.